400pp (98,000 words)

 Julia Schröder, Stuttgarter Zeitung

-»A political novel on econimics, ecology, and the morals of media.«
+»A political novel on economics, ecology, and the morals of media.«

 Karin Grossmann, Sächsische Zeitung